zeharvell97/wk4public/readme.md

 ### Add Color

 Add color to your cars!
-Allow a user to specicfy a color when they park a car, and then use the color to search for a car to takeForASpin.
+Update the `parkCar` function to accept a color parameter, and then update the `takeForASpin` function to allow the color to be used to search for a car.

 For Example: